symfony-cmf/symfony-cmf-docs/bundles/block.rst

 -----------

 The SymfonyCmfBlockBundle comes with four general purpose blocks:
-* __SimpleBlock__: A simple block with nothing but a title and a field of hypertext.
+ * SimpleBlock: A simple block with nothing but a title and a field of hypertext.
 This would usually be what an editor edits directly, for example contact information
-* __ContainerBlock__: A block that contains 0 to n child blocks
+ * ContainerBlock: A block that contains 0 to n child blocks
-* __ReferenceBlock__: A block that references a block stored somewhere else in the content tree.
+ * ReferenceBlock: A block that references a block stored somewhere else in the content tree.
 For example you might want to refer parts of the contact information from the homepage
-* __ActionBlock__: A block that calls a Symfony2 action.
+ * ActionBlock: A block that calls a Symfony2 action.
 "Why would I use this instead of directly calling the action from my template?" you might wonder.
 Well imagine the following case: You provide a block that renders teasers of your latest news.
 However, there is no rule where they should appear.
 Instead, your customer wants to decide himself on what pages this block is to be displayed.
 Providing an according ActionBlock, you allow your customer to do so without calling you to change some templates (over and over again!).

 Create your own blocks
 ----------------------